Tummy Tuck (Abdominoplasty)

 The Abdominoplasty Procedure

-The procedure starts by making a low transverse abdominal incision that extends across the lower abdomen (directly above the pubic area) from hip to hip.
+The procedure starts by making a low transverse abdominal incision.
+It extends across the lower abdomen (directly above the pubic area) from hip to hip.
 Great care is taken to ensure symmetry and a low scar.
 Through this incision, the muscle wall of the abdomen is tightened.
 The patient is sat up in the OR table and excess skin is removed.
 The umbilicus is then transposed and the incision closed.

 If an individual is also having liposuction, the liposuction procedure is performed first.
 Usually no additional incisions will need to be made.